Tetsuo-4O/Sensor-Log-Analyzer/README.md

 ## File Format

-This program was designed to handle .csv files only.
+This program was designed to handle .csv files as inputs.

-.csv stands for Comma-Seperated Values, a plain text format to store spreadsheets.
+.csv stands for Comma-Seperated Values and is a plain text format to store spreadsheets.

 Files taken from UAS/Drones must be converted to .csv before being used in the program.